FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-news-88.md

 - Ensuring stable pricing and reliable data storage.
 - Review of Nicola’s (FilOz) [comprehensive architecture plan](https://hackmd.io/Ghawlzu1TLmGY-sT2lgJRQ?both) for future system development, which aims to enhance scalability, performance, and integration capabilities.

 Key takeaways emphasized efficiency, trust through client-side processing, a flexible yet decentralized architecture, and a strong focus on user needs.
 The meeting highlighted collaborative problem-solving and a commitment to refining the system to meet future challenges.
-Check out the full meeting recording [here](https://youtu.be/p999VCjRgHY)!
+Check out the full meeting recording [on YouTube](https://youtu.be/p999VCjRgHY)!